 In this case, publishers can identify gaps in content that can be filled, making it easier for users to find the content they are really looking for.
 If there are several existing queries mentioned in the website content, the publisher can re-elaborate on these specific terms to inform the publisher’s product services in more detail.

-To analyse search terms report better publishers can go to Behavior > Site Search > Search Terms.
+To analyze search terms report better publishers can go to Behavior > Site Search > Search Terms.

 Goal Report